Who we are and why we created this website

 While we cite research where relevant, this website is fundamentally about lived experience.
 Science informs our approach, but daily reality shapes it.

 Every child is different.
-What works for Sam might not work for your child.
+What works for Finn might not work for your child.
 But knowing what others tried - and how they adapted it - can give you ideas and hope.

 Have questions?
 Want to share your own experiences?
 We'd love to hear from you: